Online Master’s in Computer Science

 **NA – data not available

-Most universities these days offer both computer science degrees as both onground and online programs.
+Most universities offer computer science degrees as both on-ground and online programs.
 In most cases, online programs are fortunately taught by the same faculty that teaches on-campus programs.
 These online versions of a master of computer science build off students’ existing computer science knowledge and introduce high-level topics to further one’s knowledge on the subject.
-Current computing professionals looking to advance their careers, benefit the most from these master’s degrees.
+Current computing professionals looking to advance their careers benefit the most from these master’s degrees.

 Area of Focus | Description | Careers This Concentration Prepares For |